DzmitryiKorjik/PHP_beercraft-app/README.md

 4. Copy and configure environment variables
 5. Run the application

+## Author

+-   Name : MARDOVITCH Dzmitryi
+-   Formation : Web and Mobile Web Development.
+-   Objective : Validation of skills in creating and deploying web applications.

 ## Usage
 Access the application through your web browser and use the navigation to:
 - Browse the beer catalog